Media Studies and Production MA

 Interdisciplinary Study: Departmental courses must constitute a minimum of 19 of the 36 credits required to graduate.
 Provided this requirement is met, students are free to take courses in other departments and pursue an interdisciplinary focus.

-Affiliation(s): Department faculty members and students regularly present research at established communications associations, such as the Association for Education in Journalism and Mass Communication (AEJMC), Association of Internet Researchers (AoIR), Association for Media and Communication Research (IAMCR), Broadcast Education Association (BEA), Eastern Communication Association (ECA), International Communication Association (ICA), and National Communication Association (NCA).
+Affiliation(s): Department faculty members and students regularly present research at established communications associations, such as the Association for Education in Journalism and Mass Communication (AEJMC), Association of Internet Researchers (AoIR), Broadcast Education Association (BEA), Eastern Communication Association (ECA), International Association for Media and Communication Research (IAMCR), International Communication Association (ICA), and National Communication Association (NCA).

-Study Abroad: Students can register for the Summer program at Temple London.
+Study Abroad: Students can pursue opportunities for study away during the Summer semester.

 Areas of Specialization: The program focuses on three areas of interest: